Lorna Rees COMPANY | GOBBLedegook THEATRE

 Festival of the Sky, 2019

 CLOUDSCAPES is a duologue for performer and clouds.
-It is set in an outdoor auditorium — a cloud-gazing area for either 30 or 60 people (depending on covid restrictions).
+It is set in an outdoor auditorium — a cloud-gazing area for around 30-40 people at a time.

-Whilst Lorna tells stories of her relationship with the troposphere and the journey of a lifetime with her father, audiences are encouraged to look up and contemplate the mutability of clouds, as well as the mutability of humanity.
-Even the most seemingly featureless skies provide plentiful material.
+Whilst Lorna tells stories of her relationship with the troposphere and the journey of a lifetime with her father on headphones, audiences are encouraged to look up and contemplate the mutability of clouds, as well as the mutability of humanity.
+Even the most seemingly featureless skies provide plentiful material, and the sky is the main performer.

 If you are interested in booking CLOUDSCAPES, please click here for our tour pack.